Mookaite Jasper Tumbled Stones media thumbnails

 Shape Tumbled; smoothly rounded surface

-Finish Smooth polish
+Finish Smooth polished

 Hardness 6-7 Mohs — high for a jasper; scratch-resistant in daily use